Psychology (Experimental)Find a programme

 - Vision (fusing cognitive science and information technology to tackle research problems that cannot be comprehensively addressed by the single disciplines alone)

 Focused research groups in brain, behaviour, and health are:

-Areas of current focus include: selecting the appropriate movement response; how properties of the environment shape decisions; structuring the world to facilitate good decisions; food choice and dietary decisions; the origins of supernatural beliefs.
+- Decision-making and rationality (areas of current focus include selecting the appropriate movement response; how properties of the environment shape decisions; structuring the world to facilitate good decisions; food choice and dietary decisions; the origins of supernatural beliefs)

 Many of our PhD graduates work in academia; others work in the private sector or in government institutions.

 Dr Angela Attwood, (Research Fellow), Effects of social drugs and drug-related stimuli; psychological and biological factors that underline addiction and continued drug use.

 Dr Roland Baddeley, (Reader), Computer modelling of neural and psychological function.